FAIRvocabularies/fairvocabularies.github.io/_pages/makeVocabularyFAIR.md

 We devised ten simple rules that would allow you to transform a 'legacy' vocabulary into a FAIR vocabulary.
 We consider a 'legacy' vocabulary as a list of terms available in a print-based glossary or in a table not accessible using web standards.

+These rules are described in more detail in our peer-reviewed article in PLoS Comp Bio: ["Ten simple rules for making a vocabulary FAIR"](https://doi.org/10.1371/journal.pcbi.1009041).
+The first version of this article is available as an [arXiv pre-print](https://arxiv.org/abs/2012.02325).

 - **Rule 1.** Determine the governance arrangements and custodian of the legacy vocabulary
 - **Rule 2.** Verify that the legacy-vocabulary license allows repurposing, and agree on the license for the FAIR vocabulary